lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 *Well-known visual saliency biases, taken from Levia et al. (2020)*

 ##### Why is this happening?
 Despite people often realizing, human brain lacks one important quality -- it doesn't possess the horsepower to process everything at once.
 Human brain is highly selective to avoid overloading itself.
 Take your field of vision.
 In order to conserve energy your brain automatically filters out things that don't match what you're searching for.

 This phenomena is called **attentional set**, and is formed when a subject learns that a set of rules can be applied to complex stimuli to differentiate relevant from irrelevant cues [Heisler et al., 2015].
-This is the very reason why good horror movies or video games set up expectations and break them at the right moment to surprise and scare its audience.
-To some extent, the famous scene from The Matrix with the Lady in Red works on the same premise.
+This is the very reason why good horror movies or video games set up (visual) expectations and break them at the right moment to surprise and scare their audience.

+#### Don't forget about gorillas

-In popular science, one of the experiments confirming this phenomena is something called the invisible gorilla effect.
+For this reason, unexpected or odd objecst that are out of the context of the place or are not within the attentional set, will fall through and might go unseen even if you're looking right at them.
+In popular science, one of the experiments confirming this phenomena is called the **invisible gorilla effect** created by Daniel Simons and Christopher Chabris.
+Without spoiling too much, watch this video to see what it's about.

+#### Color-coded attention
+To some extent, the famous scene from The Matrix with the Lady in Red works on the same premise, so does multiplayer games such as Halo and your selective attention to the color of your opponent's uniforms.
  For this reason, unexpected or odd objects might go unseen even if you're looking right at them.

 That's why jump scares in movies and video games work so well whet it builds expectations but break the rules of what is going to happen.
 The same goes for flickering lights in the distance when suddenly out of nowhere something jumps out in the proximity of a player.
 The same is with color coding enemies in a particular color.
 In Multiplayer games this is how you don't usually shoot at your own people, because opponent's color is in your attentional set and your brain is actively looking for it, filtering other colors out.